 Publicly accessible, with optional sign-in

 At the very least, the users table needs a column for Name, Email, and Photo.
-Projects with sign-in can also use Role.
+Apps with sign-in can also use Role.
 You can add as many columns as you like and use these properties in many different ways.
 For example:

 Only show users a tab if their age is greater than 15